mschuchard/puppet-check/README.md

         --rubocop arg_one,arg_two    Arguments for Rubocop disabled cops
 ```

-The command line interface enables the ability to select the Puppet future parser, additional style checks besides the syntax checks, and to specify PuppetLint and Rubocop checks to ignore.
+The command line interface enables the ability to select additional style checks besides the syntax checks, and to specify PuppetLint and Rubocop checks to ignore.
 If you require a more robust interface to PuppetLint, Rubocop, and Reek, then please use `.puppet-lint.rc`, `.rubocop.yml` and `*.reek` config files.
 The `.puppet-lint.rc` can be specified with the `-c` argument.
 If it is not specified, then PuppetLint will automatically load one from `.puppet-lint.rc`, `~/.puppet-lint.rc`, or `/etc/puppet-lint.rc`, in that order of preference.
 The nearest `.rubocop.yml` and `*.reek` will be automatically respected.

 Example:
 ```